ronle/Json-To-Excel/README.md

 5. Expand the tree and select "colorName" as the key value (place checkmark next to it)
 6. Select the output tab & click the "Parse To Excel" button

+* Blue values represents end KeyNames that are valid entries for a new line break.
+* None blue lines will are master keys that a new line cannot be broken by

 Note:
 Not all files are suitable for representation as tabular view.